cmoyamoradas/jiradc-postgres-kube/README.md

 ```

 ## Setup Metallb load balancer
-We follow the instructions to Install Metallb on Kubernetes cluster described in Exposing a service outside of a Kubernetes cluster using MetalLB LoadBalancer | Installing-MetalLB
+We follow the instructions to Install Metallb on Kubernetes cluster described in the [MetalLB official documentation](https://metallb.universe.tf/installation/)

 After having followed the installation process, if we have a look at the ingress services, we should already see that an external IP has been assigned to the controller:
 ```